 Note: Please take the time to read the overall submission guidelines above.
 We promise that if you read them carefully, then we will read your submission carefully.

-Cobalt is currently considering full length manuscripts of prose (fiction and creative nonfiction) or poetry for publication in late 2014 or early 2015.
+Cobalt is currently considering full length manuscripts of poetry for publication in late 2014 or early 2015.
+At this particular moment, we are only interested in poetry manuscripts.

 The best way to get our attention is to submit to one of our writing contests.
 Mention in your cover letter for one of those categories - after you have adequately showered us with compliments - that you have a full-length manuscript you'd like us to take a look at.
 If we love your work (seriously, we need to LOVE IT), you'll hear from us.